Local teachers win 2005 Microsoft Innovative Teachers Award

 Sydney, Australia, 12 September, 2005

-Two outstanding Victorian teachers have been recognised as ?Innovative Teachers' by Microsoft Australia for their exemplary use of technology in the classroom.
-Both teachers have also won places to represent Victoria at the Asia Pacific Innovative Teachers Conference, which will be held in Seoul, Korea, in November later this year.
+Two outstanding New South Wales (NSW) teachers have been recognised as ?Innovative Teachers' by Microsoft Australia for their exemplary use of technology in the classroom.
+Both teachers have also won places to represent NSW at the Asia Pacific Innovative Teachers Conference, which will be held in Seoul, Korea, in November later this year.

-Ms Esther Hall from Southern Cross Primary School, Endeavour Hills, and Mr Paul Volpe from Xavier College, Kew, won the prestigious Microsoft Innovative Teachers Award for fostering student growth through the use of technology.
+Mr Adrian Bruce from Emmanuel Anglican College, Balina, and Mr Guy Wright from Kingscliff High School, Kingscliff, won the prestigious Microsoft Innovative Teachers Award for fostering student growth through the use of technology.

-Ms Hall and Mr Volpe will represent Victoria with fourteen other Australian winners at the Asia Pacific Innovative Teachers Conference in Seoul, where Microsoft will also announce the Australian winner of a global excellence award for innovative teaching.
+Mr Wright and Mr Bruce will represent NSW with fourteen other Australian winners at the Asia Pacific Innovative Teachers Conference in Seoul, where Microsoft will also announce the Australian winner of a global excellence award for innovative teaching.

 “There is an amazing breadth of talented teachers in Australia who are committed to developing contemporary classroom environments to achieve powerful educational outcomes.
 It's an honour for Microsoft Australia to be involved with, and reward, innovative Australian teachers,” said Ms Felicia Brown, Academic Programs Manager, Microsoft Australia.

-“The innovative teaching at Southern Cross Primary School and Xavier College exemplifies how information technology can be integrated with classroom practices to create exciting and challenging learning activities.
+“The innovative teaching at Kingscliff High School and Emmanuel Anglican College exemplifies how information technology can be integrated with classroom practices to create exciting and challenging learning activities.

-“The benefits also extend to fostering creativity and enhancing enthusiasm to learn through different approaches, and give teachers a new freedom to tailor learning to the individual needs of their students.
+“The benefits also extend to fostering creativity and enhancing enthusiasm to learn through different approaches, and gives teachers a new freedom to tailor learning to the individual needs of their students.

 “Critically, today's students have also grown up in a technology rich environment and expect technology to form a fundamental part of their schooling experience.

 The Innovative Teachers Award is an initiative under Microsoft Australia's Partners in Learning programme.
-Partners in Learning, an initiative with State and Territory governments, is a series of programs, investments, software and training aiming to increase Information and Communication Technology skills in teachers and improve educational outcomes for Australian students.
+Partners in Learning, a joint initiative with State and Territory governments, is a series of programs, investments, software and training aiming to increase information and communication technology skills in teachers and improve educational outcomes for Australian students.

 For more information on the Innovative Teachers Award visit